-January is the perfect time to get your financial act together.
-It may be a fun New Year’s party game, but you can reap great benefits by adding a financial checkup to your list of to-dos.
-Following are a few things you can do now to keep your finances on a good financial note this year!
+January is the perfect time to get your financial act together, by adding a financial checkup to your list of to-dos.
+Following are a few things you can do now to keep your finances on a good financial note all year!

 Review your retirement portfolio